labsyspharm/minerva-cloud/README.md

 11. Create some users using the AWS Cognito console
 * The new users are automatically created in Minerva database by a Cognito trigger.
+* The password has to be updated on the first sign-in